cdhogan/DFT-basics/4_Geometry/3_Optimization/README.md

 ### Scan a vs c, scf calculation

-Finally, let's do a full manual scan of a vs c and search for the global minimum.
-This is a __very__ slow calculation, but it allows you to see the full potential energy surface, and avoids instablilities in the vc-relax optimizer.
+Finally, let's do a full manual scan of _a_ vs _c_ and search for the global minimum.
+This is a __very__ slow calculation, but it allows you to see the full potential energy surface (PES), and avoids instablilities in the vc-relax optimizer.
 It is essential to first home in on a good value of c using vc-relax before starting a fine scan across c.
 ```
 % ./Script/run_graphite_scan-a-c
 ```
-You can plot the data as a colormap or contour plot, e.g. using splot in gnuplot
+You can plot the data as a colormap or contour plot, e.g. using splot in gnuplot.
+In principle you could fit the energy surface using an appropriate equation of state or 2D polynomial.
 ```
 gnuplot> splot "Etot_vs_a_vs_c-script.dat_80Ry" u 1:2:3 w pm3d
 ```
 ![3D graphite](3D_graphite/3D_graphite_vc_all.png?raw=true "Image")

-In particular you can see how th PES changes as a function of cutoff, and how the vc-relax calculations are a little slow to arrive at the PES minimum.
+In particular you can see how the PES changes as a function of cutoff, and how the vc-relax calculations are a little slow to arrive at the PES minimum.
 The PES along c is notoriously flat for graphite, which causes a challenge for the automatic vc-relax optimizer.

 Convergence is achieved at 80Ry, with with a=2.47A and c=6.76A.

 ## 1D: nanotube

-F. 1D with internal parameter: carbon nanotube
+* Manual: E(relax) vs _c_
-The geometry is determined by the axial lattice constant (c) and the tube diameter (d)
+* Variable-cell relax: _z_, free atoms

-Manual: E(relax) vs c
+The carbon nanotube geometry is determined by the axial lattice constant _c_ and the tube diameter _d_ (an internal parameter).

-Variable-cell relax: ?, free atoms
+Up to now we have needed only to perform SCF calculations, since forces on atoms have been zero by symmetry.
+In the following three examples the atomic positions must also be optimized.

 ## 2D: silicene

-D. 2D with internal parameter: silicene, buckled honeycomb lattice The geometry is determined by the in-plane lattice constant (alat) and the buckling height (h).
+* Manual: E(relax) vs alat

-Manual: E(relax) vs alat
+* Variable-cell relax: 2Dxy, free atoms

-Variable-cell relax: ibrav+2Dxy, free atoms
+Silicene is a 2D sheet with a bulkled honeycomb lattice.
+The geometry is determined by the in-plane lattice constant (alat) and the buckling height h (an internal parameter).

-## 3D: MoS2 bulk or GaN
+## 3D: MoS2 bulk

-E. 3D with internal parameter: MoS2 bulk
+Bulk MoS2 has a geometry determined by the in-plane lattice constant (alat) and the internal parameter (u).
-The geometry is determined by the in-plane lattice constant (alat) and the internal parameter (u).
+Alternatives are GaN or ZnO.

-Manual: E(relax) vs alat vs c
+* Manual: E(relax) vs alat vs c
-Variable-cell relax: ibrav, free atoms
+* Variable-cell relax: ibrav, free atoms